Finding clients is equal parts art and science. Susan Varty helps break it down.

 “Being organized, managing relationships, and looking for new opportunities should be on the daily agenda of every business.”

-There’s no doubt that finding clients in today’s economy is harder than usual.
+There’s no doubt that finding clients can sometimes be difficult.
 But there are lots of tools to help.
 From LinkedIn and other social media platforms to video calls, use these tools as much as possible to help you find your next client.